adamclasic/tictactoe/README.md

 ## Game Rules

   * This is a customized version of the original [tic-tac-toe](https://en.wikipedia.org/wiki/Tic-tac-toe) game.
-Tha basic rules remain unchanged, the tokens to play with have changed instead.
+The basic rules remain unchanged, the tokens to play with have changed instead.

-  * The game is played on a O by O grid
+  * The game is played on a 3 by 3 grid
   ```
       X  |   X   |   X
     ----------------------